ramzibk/kafka-usecase/README.md

 # kafka-usecase
-A simple kafka publish-subcribe example in Java
+A simple kafka publish-subcribe example.
+This project builds on the LinkedIn courses :
+* Apache Kafka Essentials Training: Getting Started
+* Apache Kafka Essentials Training: Building Scalable Applications

+This projects contains 2 docker-compose files:
+* The single-broker.yml builds a single Kafka broker.
+* The kafka-cluster.yml builds a Kafka cluster with 3 kafka brokers.

+# building and using a single Kafka broker
 ### create the Zookeeper and Kafka containers
 `docker-compose -f single-broker.yml up -d`

 ### open a bash terminal inside the Kafka container
 `docker exec -it kafka-broker bash`

 ### go to the kafka scripts directory
 `cd /opt/bitnami/kafka/bin`
 `ls`

 ### create a Kafka topic
 `kafka-topics.sh --create --topic usecase.chat.messages --bootstrap-server localhost:2909`

 2909 is the kafka's port (kafka container's interal port in this case)

 ### create a topic with 2 patitions
 `kafka-topics.sh --create --topic usecase.chat.messages --partitions 2 --bootstrap-server localhost:29092`

+Partitions allow for scalability depending on the number of partitions and consumers.
+With multiple partitions, multiple consumer can consumer messages from a single topic in parallel
+Partitions are also useful to define the destination of messages based on their message keys.
+The partition where the message is sent to is chosen by the producer according to the message key hash if a key is defined in the message otherwise it will be chosen using a round-robin method.
+Custom partition selectors can be implemented.
+Messages with the same key will therefore be sent to same partition, this will guarentee the messages are ordered in the same partition.
+If the messages have no keys, they will be distributed round-robin and evenly across all the topics's partitions, this will not however preserve the ordering of the input messages.
-each consumer will receive messages from one topic partition there should not be more consumers than partitions, because otherwise some consumers will be idle and not receive any messges
+Each consumer will receive messages from one topic partition, however there should not be more consumers than partitions, otherwise some consumers will be idle and not receive any messages.

 ### change the number of partitions
-it is possible to change the number of partitions after a topic is created, but this is not recommended
+It is possible to change the number of partitions after a topic is created, but this is not recommended

 `kafka-topics.sh --topic usecase.chat.messages --alter --partitions 3 --bootstrap-server localhost:29092`

 ### list created Kafka topics
 `kafka-topics.sh --list --bootstrap-server localhost:29092`

 ### view a topic's configuration
 `kafka-topics.sh --topic usecase.chat.messages --describe --bootstrap-server localhost:29092`

 ### delete a topic
 `kafka-topics.sh --delete --topic usercase.chat.messages --bootstrap-server localhost:29092`

 ### publish a record  into a topic (messages are called records in Kafka)
 `kafka-console-producer.sh --topic usercase.chat.messages --bootstrap-server localhost:29092`

 ### publish a key-value record into a topic
 `kafka-console-producer.sh --topic usercase.chat.messages --property "parse.key=true" --property "key.separator=:" --bootstrap-server localhost:29092`

 ### consume the latest (non read) records from a topic
 `kafka-console-consumer.sh --topic usercase.chat.messages --bootstrap-server localhost:29092`

 ### consume all the records from a topic
 `kafka-console-consumer.sh --topic usercase.chat.messages --from-beginning --bootstrap-server localhost:29092`

 ### consume a key-value record
 `kafka-console-consumer.sh --topic usercase.chat.messages --from-beginning --property "print.key=true" --property "key.separator=:" --bootstrap-server localhost:29092
 `
 ### create a consumer group
-the creation of a consumer group happens during the creation of a consumer
+The creation of a consumer group happens during the creation of a consumer
-if the group does not exist it will be created, if it exists the consumer will be attached to that group
+If the group does not exist it will be created, if it exists the consumer will be attached to that group

 `kafka-console-consumer.sh --bootstrap-server localhost:29092 --group ClientAppGroup --topic usecase.chat.messages`

-all messages from a topic will be sent to the consumer-group
+All messages from a topic will be sent to the consumer-group
-the consumer-group distributes the messages over all consumers inside it, which allows for scaling
+The consumer-group distributes the messages over all consumers inside it, which allows for scaling
-messages will be consumed by only one consumer inside the consumer-group
+Messages will be consumed by only one consumer inside the consumer-group
-the number of consumers inside a consumer group should not exceed the number of partitions in a topic
+The number of consumers inside a consumer group should not exceed the number of partitions in a topic otherwise some consumers would be idle and not receive any messages

 ### view the list of consumer groups created
 `kafka-consumer-groups.sh -bootstrap-server localhost:9092 -list`

 ### view the details of a consumer group
 `kafka-consumer-groups.sh -bootstrap-server localhost:9092 --describe --group ClientAppGroup`

 **output >>**